hetya/Override/level02/README.md

-after analysis from source code, we can see, he execute /bin/sh only if the password are the flag.
+After analyzing the source code, we can see that it executes /bin/sh only if the password matches the flag.

-we can see also an unprotected printf for display username, we can use it to display content of the line ``file = fopen("/home/users/level03/.pass", "r");``
+We also noticed an unprotected printf function used to display the username, which we can exploit to display the content of the line file = fopen("/home/users/level03/.pass", "r");.

-first test we can test :
+First, let's test this:

 ```
 level02@OverRide:~$ ./level02